-Architecture | Washington, DC, United States | Loeb Fellow 1978
+Architecture | Washington, District of Columbia, United States | Loeb Fellow 1978 robert.peck@comcast.net

-Bob Peck is a principal at Gensler, where he is a senior workplace strategist and coleader of its government and defense industry practice.
+Bob Peck is a principal at Gensler, where he is a senior workplace strategist and co-leader of its Government and Defense Industry practice.
 He leads portfolio evaluation, workplace programming, and public and public-private projects.
 In the Clinton and Obama Administrations, Peck was commissioner of public buildings at the US General Services Administration, responsible for design, construction and operation of the federal government's nationwide civilian real estate inventory.
 He is best known for launching the Design Excellence program and instituting businesslike real estate metrics.
 Peck has worked in private sector real estate, on staffs of the American Institute of Architects and the National Endowment for the Arts, and as chief of staff to the late US senator and public design advocate Daniel Patrick Moynihan.
-He is a graduate of University of Pennsylvania in economics and Yale Law School and is an honorary member of AIA and ASLA.
+He is a graduate of University of Pennsylvania in economics and Yale Law School and is an honorary member of AlA and ASLA.